falldamagestudio/cloud-symbol-server/backend-api/generated/go-client/docs/GetStoreUploadResponse.md

 ### NewGetStoreUploadResponse

-`func NewGetStoreUploadResponse(uploadId int32, description string, buildId string, timestamp string, files []GetStoreUploadFileResponse, status StoreUploadStatus, ) *GetStoreUploadResponse`
+`func NewGetStoreUploadResponse(uploadId int32, description string, buildId string, uploadTimestamp string, expiryTimestamp string, files []GetStoreUploadFileResponse, status StoreUploadStatus, ) *GetStoreUploadResponse`

 NewGetStoreUploadResponse instantiates a new GetStoreUploadResponse object This constructor will assign default values to properties that have it defined,